op7ic/unix_collector/README.md

  | |_| | |\  || | /  \  | |__| |_| | |___| |___| |__| |___  | || |_| |  _ <
   \___/|_| \_|___/_/\_\  \____\___/|_____|_____|_____\____| |_| \___/|_| \_"

-Simple forensic collector for UNIX Systems 1.1 by op7ic
+A live forensic collection script for various artefacts from UNIX-like systems 1.1 by op7ic

 PLATFORM: GNU/Linux